Mayank187/handTracking/README.md

 # handTracking
-This project is for tracking hand movement.
+This project is for tracking hand movement using Mediapipe and opencv libraries.
+And use the detected fetures to control system volume.